jklewa/atv-desktop-remote/README.md

 ## FAQ

  1. The application cannot be opened (`“ATV Remote.app” is damaged and can’t be opened`)
-    * This is an artifact of the MacOS quarantine of unsigned applications
+    * This is an artifact of the macOS quarantine of unsigned applications
     * You can bypass it by running `xattr -c  /Applications/ATV\ Remote.app`
  2. Apple TV will not pair
     * Make sure the Apple TV is on the same network as the computer running the application